fieldtrip/website/development/project/replicate_functionality_of_mne_software.md

 In the next stage (**white matter segmentation**), the white matter is separated from everything else.

-Then (**cutting and filling**), the mid brain is cut from cerebellum and the hemispheres are cut from eachother.
+Then (**cutting and filling**), the mid brain is cut from cerebellum and the hemispheres are cut from each other.
 The left hemisphere is binarized to 255, the righ hemisphere to 127.

 Next (**tessellation**), the surface is created by covering the filled hemispheres with triangles.